K15t/webpack-build/README.md

 output directory.
 To setup a different output directory you can override metadata.outputlicenseSummaryFile or to define the licenses which must not be used e.g. GPL you can override metadata.notAllowedLicenses = ['GPL']

-## Atlassian connect add-on
+## Atlassian Connect app
-In case you developing an Atlassian connect add-on the file addon-descriptor.js help you to open a HTTPS tunnel and register the add-on descriptor(atlassian-connect.json) on your dev instance when starting the webpack dev server:
+In case you're developing an Atlassian Connect app the file addon-descriptor.js helps you to open a HTTPS tunnel and register the app descriptor (atlassian-connect.json) on your dev instance when starting the webpack dev server.
+The following code will establish an ngrok tunnel that exposes the local port 3000 on your localhost.
+That ngrok URL is then used to set the descriptor URL in the atlassian-connect.json and then the descriptor is installed to the configured Atlassian Cloud instance :

 ```javascript
 var webpack = require("webpack");